-Council engaged six work experience students and three work placements.
-Additional requests for placements were received by the People & Culture team, however it was difficult for the hosting teams to accommodate placements based on a lack of consistent supervision caused by the impact of COVID-19, staff shortages and hybrid working agreements.
+Four-year Initiatives What we planned for 2021-2022 Comments Status Engage young Increase work experience, Council engaged six work experience students and three people to support traineeship and student placement work placements.
+Additional requests for placements were their educational opportunities received by the People & Culture team, however it was outcomes difficult for the hosting teams to accommodate placements (continued) based on a lack of consistent supervision caused by the impact of COVID-19, staff shortages and hybrid working agreements.
 Council also engaged six traineeships across the organisation.
 Three of the six did not complete the traineeships due to personal reasons and one was ceased due to inadequate available supervision.
 In addition to these roles, we have one apprentice employed as part of the Work Ready program within the Parks and Gardens division.

-Provide grants to support students in participating in formal education and recreational programs

-Two different grant programs were delivered to assist young people to participate in educational and recreational programs.
+Provide grants to support students Two different grant programs were delivered to assist in participating in formal education young people to participate in educational and recreational and recreational programs programs.
 The Inclusion Support program funded \$11,982 in recreational activities for 72 school-aged young people.
 The student scholarship delivered four grants to the amount of \$2,404 supporting participation in higher education through the provision of necessities and text books.